jasb3110/Radiocarbon-reservoir/README.md

 ## Conclusions

-The spatial variability of $\Delta R$ revealed oceanographic changes in associated origin CCW or enhanced upwelling regionally off South-eastern Pacific and climatic changes associated with river discharge by precipitation during Holocene.
-Anothers aspect is reduce of uncertainty in $\Delta R$ for using
+The spatial variability of $\Delta R$ revealed oceanographic changes in associated origin CCW or enhanced upwelling regionally off South-eastern Pacific and climatic changes inferred river discharge by precipitation during Holocene.Another aspect is reduced uncertainty of $\Delta R$ for using error weight means with bootstrapping.

 ## Reference